dwarvesf/react-native-boilerplate/docs/CODE_STYLE.md

   profiler of
   [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)
   (Chrome extension) is your friend!
-Once you find the root cause, try to follow the suggetions to fix it:
+Once you find the root cause, try to follow the suggestions to fix it:
   - Use `useMemo` mostly just for expensive calculations.
   - Use `React.memo`, `useMemo`, and `useCallback` for reducing re-renders, they shouldn't have many dependencies and the dependencies should be mostly